augustofasano/Probit-PFMVB/ApplicationTutorial.md

 At this point, we can **loop over the 5 folds**.
 At each iteration we take the observations allocated to the corresponding fold as test set and the remaining ones as training set.
 The observations in the training set are standardized to have mean 0 and standard deviation 0.5, and the same scaling transformation is applied to the test set.
-Then, the training set is used to get the approximate posterior distributions for the PFM and MF variational solutions.
-From these the **predictive probabilities** for the test observations are computed, as in the previous Alzheimer's application.
+Then, the training set is used to get the approximate posterior distributions under both **PFM-VB** and **MF-VB**.
+From these, the **predictive probabilities** for the test observations are computed, as in the previous Alzheimer's application.
 Finally, these predictive probabilities are used to **compute the deviances of the test observations**, for each fold.

 ``` r